Frontend signing + backend sponsorship

 Appendix

-This code is not meant as a production example.
+This code is from a sample app we're working on and is not meant as a production example.
 It's just meant to show the basics of signing with an embedded, single-app Keyless wallet.

 const keylessTxBEBuildFESubmit = async (message: string): Promise<PendingTransactionResponse | undefined> => {